Short-Term Health Insurance

 Short-term health insurance, otherwise known as temporary health insurance or short-term medical insurance, does not meet the coverage standards under the Affordable Care Act.
 Consequently, starting in 2014 if an individual has temporary health insurance he or she will be subject to a fine of $95 or 1% of adjusted gross annual income, whichever is larger.
+And for 2017, the penalty rises to 2.5% of your total household adjusted gross income, or $695 per adult and $347.50 per child, to a maximum of $2,085.
 For some individuals, the premium savings of short- term health insurance versus an Obamacare health plan would exceed the cost of the penalty.
 To learn more about the Affordable Care Act’s tax penalty for the uninsured and how the amount changes over time, see our article on the Obamacare tax penalty.

 Advantages of Short-Term Health Insurance